 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.

-And having done that, I currently think that this complaint should be upheld because the Supplier breached Regulation 14(3) of the Timeshare Regulations by marketing and/or selling Fractional Club membership to Mr and Mrs A as an investment, which, in the circumstances of this complaint, rendered the credit relationship between Mr A and the Lender unfair to him for the purposes of Section 140A of the CCA.
+And having done that, I currently think that this complaint should be upheld because the Supplier breached Regulation 14(3) of the Timeshare Regulations by marketing and/or selling Fractional Club membership to Mr and Mrs A as an investment, which, in the circumstances of this complaint, rendered the credit relationship between them and the Lender unfair to them for the purposes of Section 140A of the CCA.

 However, before I explain why, I want to make it clear that my role as an Ombudsman is not to address every single point that has been made to date.
 Instead, it is to decide what is fair and reasonable in the circumstances of this complaint.
-So, while I recognise that there are a number of aspects to Mr A's complaint, it isn't necessary to make formal findings on all of them.
-This includes the allegations that the Supplier misrepresented Fractional Club membership to Mr and Mrs A, and the other aspects of the sale which Mr A alleges caused unfairness to his credit relationship with the Lender.
-Because, even if those aspects of the complaint ought to succeed, the redress I'm currently proposing puts Mr A in the same or a better position than he would be if the redress was limited to those other aspects.
+So, while I recognise that there are a number of aspects to Mr and Mrs A's complaint, it isn't necessary to make formal findings on all of them.
+This includes the allegations that: